wojciechmadry/BabelLib/README.md

 Every _(almost)_ function have description, and some example of use.
 ![alt text](https://gitlab.com/woitys1999/babellib/-/raw/master/Screen/descr.PNG)

-I'm working on put this description in one docs file.
+I'm working on put this description in one documents file.